 15. Now, Go to Confluent and configure SSO settings using the information obtained from the IdP.

-17. Next, you can view the summary of SSO information provided for the integration of service provider and Identity provider as shown in the below image.
+17. Next, you can view the summary of SSO information provided for the integration of the service provider and Identity provider, as shown in the below image.

 Creating Users and assigning them to the Confluent application in Okta